 The mount is simply getting onto bar.
 It sounds so mindless and it is for many people who just jump up and grab with bar with no awareness as to how they do so.
 This means that every single time they grab the bar they have a different amount of swing already going.
 Be as consistent as possible with the mount.
 A good baseline is jumping up to a bar from being just slightly behind it (zero to six inches).
 This will create a small swing, consistent kip swing that will be easy to control and predict.

-Check out this great video by Functional Fitness Invictus on the Toes-to-Bar:
+Check out this great video by CrossFit Invictus on the Toes-to-Bar:

 (2) Initiating the Movement